brentp/goleft/indexcov/README.md

 ![Sex Example](https://cloud.githubusercontent.com/assets/1739/21627994/2973d464-d1d9-11e6-9962-5d3ac0f80329.png "sex example")
 Where here the males and females separate by the X and Y chromosomes perfectly.

+In some cases, we have found *XXY* and *XYY* samples this way.

-Finally, `indexcov` will output a coverage (ROC) plot that shows how much of the genome is coverage at at given (scaled) depth.
+`indexcov` will output a coverage (ROC) plot that shows how much of the genome is coverage at at given (scaled) depth.
 This is output to a $prefix-depth-roc.html file and looks like:
 ![ROC Example](https://cloud.githubusercontent.com/assets/1739/21599983/b27fa4d8-d132-11e6-95b9-e9fa8ae64412.png "ROC example")

 Here we can see that one sample has much lower coverage than the rest, and we can hover and determine the exact sample.

+Finally, `indexcov` will output a `$prefix-indexcov-bins.html` file with a point per sample.
+Samples with high values on the y-axis have very uneven coverage (this will affect SV calling).
+Samples with high values on There x-axis have many missing bins (likely truncated bam files).

 How It Works
 ============